banzaicloud/koperator-docs/docs/external-listener/index.md

 ## External listeners

 You can expose the Kafka cluster outside the Kubernetes cluster by declaring one or more _externalListeners_ in the `KafkaCluster` custom resource.
 The following *externalListeners* configuration snippet creates two external access points through which the Kafka cluster's brokers can be reached.
-These *external listeners* are registered in the `advertized.listeners` Kafka broker configuration as `EXTERNAL1://...,EXTERNAL2://...`.
+These *external listeners* are registered in the `advertised.listeners` Kafka broker configuration as `EXTERNAL1://...,EXTERNAL2://...`.

 By default, external listeners use the [LoadBalancer](#loadbalancer) access method.